ikigailabs-io/ikigai/README.md

  'variables': {},
  'model_variables': {}}
 ```

-#### Adding and Configuring a Facet
+### Adding and Configuring a Facet

+As shown in the previous examples, first instantiate a new `FlowBuilder` object.
-Once you have a flow builder instance, you can begin adding and configuring
+Then use its `.facet()` method to begin adding and configuring a facet type.
-facets in the flow definition.
-You can configure a facet by specifying a few
+You may want to view a facet type’s help text before adding facets, as in the
-arguments at a time.
-The example code demonstrates this scenario.
+example.
+Note that the example configures a few facet arguments at a time.

-The example code gets a new flow builder instance and stores it in the
-`flow_builder` variable.

-Notice that prior to creating the flow definition the code prints out the
-`Imported` facet's help text.
-The help text can be accessed by calling the
-`help()` method on a `FacetType` instance.
-Doing this prior to adding a facet to
-a flow definition helps you verify which facet arguments are supported.

-Next, the flow definition is stored in the `imported_dataset_facet_builder`
-variable.
-A facet of type `Imported` is added to the flow definition and
-configured by calling its `arguments()` method and specifying the required
-arguments.

-In the second instance of the `imported_dataset_facet_builder` flow definition,
-notice that the `Imported` facet's `arguments()` method is called twice.
-Each
-time a different set of facet arguments are configured.

 ```py
 flow_builder = (